This is what my life with Long Covid feels like.

 1. People who know the severity and diversity of Long Covid symptoms tend to take more precautions to avoid infections & help protect others.

-Helping those two things is why I have been using my very limited energy for illmarks.
+This is why I have been using my very limited energy for illmarks.

-Easy ways to show solidarity with people with Long Covid (pwLC)
+Easy ways to show solidarity with people with Long Covid (pwLC) and other disabilities:

 1. Wear a mask